michaelssavage/Command_Line_Interpreter/README.md

 ||SYNOPSIS||

     The shell has many uses.
+It is started by entering

+                    python3 myshell.py

-It is capable of;
+    It is capable of

     • Processing the internal commands (1-8 inclusive),
     • Taking command line input from a batchfile* (9),